magento/devdocs/guides/v2.0/migration/migration-troubleshooting.md

 Delete the records from the `child_table`, if they are no longer needed.

-To keep the records anyway, you may disable the `Data Integrity Step` using the Data Migration Tool's `config.xml`.
+To keep the records anyway, you may disable the `Data Integrity Step` by modifying the Data Migration Tool's `config.xml`.

 ### Duplicates in URL rewrites